codalab/codalab-competitions/docs/SETUP.md

 ```

-From here, you may enter in any relevant information pertaining to your project.
-A few things that must be decided are:

-1. Whether you will use AWS or Azure for storage
-2. SSL Certs and their locations
-3. Where your log files will live

-## Storage
+# Storage

 Codalab gives you the option of using AWS or Azure as your storage of choice.
-Depending on vendor you use, you must comment out the one you
-are not using in the `.env` file.
+Depending on vendor you use, you must comment out the one you are not using in the `.env` file.

-### Create S3 storage containers (aws users only).
+## AWS S3

-You may sign up for an AWS account [here](https://aws.amazon.com/s3/)
+Sign in or create an AWS account [here](https://aws.amazon.com/s3/) and then create a private and public bucket.

+*TODO: Bucket Policies, CORS*

+1. You don't have to do this if you've already setup Azure Blob Storage!
 1. Sign into the AWS Management Console and open the Amazon S3 console at [here](https://console.aws.amazon.com/s3.)
 1. Click **Create Bucket**
 1. In the **Create a Bucket** dialog box, in the **Bucket Name** box, enter a bucket name
 1. In the **Region** box, select a region.
 1. Click **Create**

-### Create AZURE storage containers (azure users only).
+### Azure blob storage

 You may sign up for an Azure account [here](https://azure.microsoft.com/en-us/), then follow the directions below.

+1. You do not have to do this if you've already setup S3!
 1. Log on to the [Azure Portal](https://portal.azure.com).
 1. In the left pane, click **Storage**.
 1. Select your storage account.